rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 NOTE: Service Mesh it's marvelous tech that enables tons of other features, as you can discover in the blog post series, so please check them!.

-The test on this PoC are executed in a 4.9.4 OpenShift environment.
+The tests on this blog post are executed in a 4.9.4 OpenShift environment.

 ## 2. Ingress Operator and Ingress Controller in OpenShift

-The Ingress Operator makes it possible for external clients to access your service by deploying and managing one or more HAProxy-based Ingress Controllers to handle routing.
+The Ingress Operator in OpenShift makes it possible for external clients to access your service by deploying and managing one or more HAProxy-based Ingress Controllers to handle routing.

-You can use the Ingress Operator to route traffic by specifying OpenShift Container Platform Route and Kubernetes Ingress resources
+You can use the Ingress Operator to route traffic by specifying OpenShift Container Platform Route and Kubernetes Ingress resources.

 As we pointed out in the previous section, from the 4.9 version of OpenShift the [Ingress Controller can enable mTLS authentication](https://docs.openshift.com/container-platform/4.9/networking/ingress-operator.html#nw-mutual-tls-auth_configuring-ingress), and configure the Ingresses (based in Haproxy) to verify the client certificates.